Omyy27/passGenerator/README.md

 ## Contact

-For any inquiries or issues, please contact [Your Name](mailto:your.email@example.com).
+For any inquiries or issues, please contact [Omyy27](mailto:omovisolutions@gmail.com).

 Enhance your security with PassGenerator today!